City Coast Countryside

 CONISHEAD PRIORY

-Home to one of the largest Buddhist communities in Europe.
-The Buddhist temple and historic mansion are set in 70 acres of woodlands and parkland next to Morecambe Bay.
-There is a Cafe with indoor and outdoor seating and guided tours are available.
+Historic Conishead Priory is home to Manjushri Kadampa Meditation Centre which is one of the largest Buddhist communities in Europe.
+There is a Cafe with indoor and outdoor seating and guided tours are available

 CARTMEL PRIORY